tlothering/AudioCodes_SBC_on_Azure/README.md

 ### Azure_AudioCodes_VE_SBC_Default_Config.ini

+This repo contains 2 .INI files
+- Standard Trunk: This INI can be used when you have a single Office 365 tenant or if you want to dedicate a SIP Port to every Office 365 tenant when deploying in a Multi-Tenant scenario
+- Derived Trunk: This INI is can be used by Telecommunication Providers / Voice Carriers to managed 1000's of Office 365 SIP Trunks with a simple deployment.

-This .INI file contains the basics for configuring the AudioCodes Session Border Controller for Microsoft Teams Direct Routing.
+The .INI files contain the basics for configuring the AudioCodes Session Border Controller for Microsoft Teams Direct Routing.
 Download the .INI and edit the following changes:

 - Replace **SBC01.TEAMS.CONTOSO.COM** & **SBC02.TEAMS.CONTOSO.COM** with your registered Public DNS A Record